 Other events to celebrate the month include:

-- Test your knowledge at one or both of the LGBTQ+ quiz nights – on Monday 13 and Sunday 26 February.
+- Test your knowledge at the LGBTQ+ quiz night on Thursday 16 February.

 - Get crafty at a pronoun badge making workshop on Tuesday 21 February.